tcreek/queue_callback_v17/README.md

   Pressing **1 to confirm the callback number** can be detected **before** the number announcement finishes.

 - **CallerID update**
   CallerID is not yet updated to **the original caller’s number** when the call re-enters the queue.

+  **Agent Call first failing**
+  Variable not correctly being passed to second leg of call

 ---